Young overweight veteran taking a break while jogging

 If you or a loved one have developed obesity as a result of injuries suffered during military service then you may be able to seek VA benefits for it.
 Filing a VA disability benefits claim for obesity can get you compensation that can help cover the costs of your disability but there is a real risk of denial

 Veterans who have had their VA claims denied can still pursue benefits with the assistance of an experienced veterans lawyer from VetLaw.
-Our accredited VA claim lawyers have years of experience assisting veterans with denied claims and other bureaucratic obstacles in their pursuit of benefits.
+Our accredited VA claim lawyers have years of experience assisting veterans with denied claims.

-To contact VetLaw about your obesity VA benefits claim you can either fill out a contact form on our website or call (336) 355-8387.
+We have also helped them overcome other bureaucratic obstacles in their pursuit of VA benefits.
+To contact VetLaw about your obesity VA benefits claim, fill out a contact form or call (336) 355-8387.

 Frequently Asked Questions